 What of Jackson?
 His cumulative Series hitting line argues against him going into the tank, but his game-by-game performance looks more suspect.
 In his best single game at the plate all set long, Game Eight, he had two hits, three runs batted in, two runs scored including on a third inning home run, but the White Sox were blown out, 10-5, to lose the Series.
 The homer was Jackson’s first hit in the game, and he came to the plate with the White Sox already down, 5-0.
 Uh!-oh.

-Even before White Sox first baseman Chick Gandil and shortstop Swede Risberg instigated the World Series fix, and found both the gamblers and the teammates to execute it, the White Sox and the Reds had a critical difference.
+Even before White Sox first baseman Chick Gandil, shortstop Swede Risberg, and Cicotte instigated the World Series fix, and found both the gamblers and the teammates to execute it, the White Sox and the Reds had a critical difference.
 The White Sox were riddled with dissension not all of which was provoked by frustrations real or imagined with their owner.
 They were wracked by clashes between more- and lesser-educated players and by spells of discomfort with new manager Gleason.

 Collins played on the Philadelphia Athletics teams that ruled the earlier parts of the decade that the Red Sox didn’t, which went a long way toward fostering the presumed American League superiority.
 He once said those A’s “believed in teamwork and cooperation.
 I always thought you couldn’t win without those virtues until I joined the White Sox.”